runtimeverification/javamop/README.md

 If a method of the monitored class has already been very big, then after inserting the advices at the pointcuts, it may violate the 64-KB-constraint.
-To address this issue, we provide a patch for the standard AspectJ to solve this problem quickly.
+To address this issue, we provide a patch for the standard AspectJ source code to solve this problem quickly.
 Please follow the instructions below to install the patch (Please backup your AspectJ before applying the patch):

+ **Prerequisites for using the patch:**

+* AspectJ source code.

+  If you have not checked out the source code of AspectJ, you can go to [here](http://git.eclipse.org/c/aspectj/org.aspectj.git) to check it out.

+* Ant.

+  If you have not installed the program 'ant' yet, then go to [here](http://ant.apache.org/) to download and install the latest 'ant' program.

 1. Go to your local AspectJ git repository, and checkout the version `1.7.1 readme` by executing the command below (You may need to pull to get the latest